General Information on the Administration of TRQs for Supply-Managed Products

 - EIPA file numbers are also required to apply for a shipment-specific import permit.

-- Please submit your application by email to the relevant email address.
+- Submit your application by email to the relevant email address.

-- Note: It is important that you provide complete, accurate and truthful information in your application.
+- It is important that you provide complete, accurate and truthful information in your application.
 This information will be considered to determine your eligibility for an allocation and the amount for which you may qualify.
+The submission of inaccurate or untruthful information could, upon inspection of the information in question, result in the suspension or cancellation of any allocation, transfer or accompanying import permit, which was issued/approved on the basis of that information.

-- You may be asked to provide documents including, but not limited to, purchase and sales invoices, proofs of payment to your suppliers or from your customers, recipes, advance tariff classification rulings or letters of opinion from the CBSA, production reports, customer information, product specifications and laboratory analyses.
+- You may be asked to provide documents including, but not limited to, purchase and sales invoices, proof of payment to your suppliers or from your customers, recipes, tariff classification rulings or letters of opinion from the CBSA, production reports, customer information, product specifications and laboratory analyses.

-- Failure to provide the information or documents requested may result in your application being deemed incomplete or ineligible.
+- Failure to provide the information or documents requested may result in your application rejected as incomplete or ineligible.

-- You are responsible for all costs associated with requests for additional information, including third party audits.
+- You are responsible for all costs associated with obtaining the requested additional information, including third party audits.

-- You will be informed in writing whether you have qualified for an allocation and the amount of quota you have been allocated.
+- You will be informed in writing if you qualify for an allocation and the amount of quota you have been allocated.

 3. Eligibility criteria and activity tests